Jules Lagae: First monuments

 One of his best-known works from his early career is undoubtedly the bust of the Flemish poet Guido Gezelle commissioned by Verriest.
 It is the only work of art that Gezelle had made while alive and the only model for all of Gezelle's busts.
 Later, Lagae would also be allowed to pour off Gezelle's death mask.
 In 1896 he broke through with the commission to make three monumental sculptures, one for the Botanical Garden in Brussels, a statue in Mechelen and especially the Ledeganck Monument in Eeklo.
 In 1900 he took part in the competition for the Golden Spurs Monument in Kortrijk.
 To his disappointment, he was only second.
-His sculpture 'Flandria' was to be placed outside in Bruges in 1987 on Muntplein and is now called 'Maria van Burgondy'.
+His sculpture 'Flandria' was to be placed outside in Bruges in 1987 on the Mint Square and is now called 'Maria van Burgondy'.

 Other prestigious commissions followed, such as memorial monuments in Péruwelz, Charleroi, Wijgmaal and Jette.
 At the beginning of the 20th century, he was one of the artists who was allowed to work on the Triumphal Arch in the Cinquantenaire Park in Brussels.
-Together with Vinçotte he made the crown piece, the horse team with a female driver.
-It also earned him assignments in the city of Leopold II, Ostend.
+Together with Thomas Vinçotte he made the crown piece, the horse team with a female driver.
+It also earned him assignments in the city of Ostend.
 In 1907 he sculpted the lions at the De Smet de Naeyer bridge in Ostend.